trans-travel/trans-travel/us/ky.md

 are, thus far, fairly restricted and do not apply to most trans people in most situations.

-Under a law that is currently (as of June 28, 2023) unenforceable and blocked (at least the parts applying to hormone therapy and puberty blockers) by Federal courts, Kentucky does criminalize trans care for children which may have an unknown impact on child custody.
+Under a law that is currently (as of July 15, 2023) in effect (due to actions of an appeals court in the Tennessee case) that criminalizes hormone therapy, puberty blockers, and surgery, Kentucky does criminalize trans care for children which may have an unknown impact on child custody.
 These laws do not directly apply to parents.

 ## Non-discrimination Law